eric-choi-dev/VHDL-Digital-Logic-Design/README.md

-# COE328-Digital-Systems
+# VHDL-Digital-Logic-Design
-Digital logic design and simulation labs using VHDL and Quartus software.
+Digital logic design and simulation using VHDL and Quartus software.